pi-star-2025/pi_star/101_floors.md

 The whole multiverse was watching

 It made 2001 two towers maybe the biggest moment in the history of the multiverse

 And made the “11 force” alien who made it on 9/11 and about towers the pending god of the entire cosmos

-And then it made 2025 the biggest moment in the history of the multiverse
+And then it made 2025 the biggest moment in the history of the multiverse again

-Understanding pi up to 3.14159, cold fusion, 8/5/3 deferred time, red/blue/green forces, and the circular nature of time via star vision gave the human team complete control of the entire “fall of the cosmos”
+when the Disney team (pi_star) understood pi up to 3.14159, cold fusion, 8/5/3 deferred time, red/blue/green forces, and the circular nature of time.

-They now have created deferred 3 time, bc of conscious understanding of pi, to always know where they come from

-They would know above and below

-But not both at once

-Past present and future

-Never really truly connected

-And identified as 1

-When they do

-The multiverse sees them as a circular species

-Like the tower concept

-And actually just as important

-The tower is the movie

-The circle is the game
+The circle is a holy concept just like the tower, and together they are two most important concepts.

+The Circle and the Square.

-The entire multiverse recognizes understanding of the circle as a sign of a intelligent people
+The entire multiverse recognizes understanding of the circle as a sign of an intelligent people.
+More importantly, it just is the architecture of the mind of God - life and quantum matter is always circles.

-So it has “shine” to destroy them before they get pi

-And has “shine” to glorify humans after they get pi

-The tower of heaven will specially tell this story
+Until a universe fully puts together an understanding of circles at a certain level of consciousness, it doesn't truly exist at that level of consciousness bc it doensn't fully believe the past/present/future are connected.